 To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 You have dozens of choices when it comes to peer-to-peer property lending.
-As far as we know, we're listing every single one of your choices on this page that we call “P2P”.
+As far as we know, we're listing every single one of your choices on this page that we at 4thWay consider to be P2P lending.

-A small number of P2P property lending websites offer lending that is usually intrinsically low risk.
-Typically, this means lending to borrowers against properties that are receiving rent.
+A small number of P2P property lending providers offer lending that is usually intrinsically very low risk.
+Typically, this means lending to borrowers against properties that are receiving rent or very robust protections against losses.

 Regardless of the type of lending, a good proportion of peer-to-peer property lending companies contain the risks using top-quality loan approval processes, by requiring valuable property security from the borrowers, through reserve funds set aside to cover expected losses and by reacting rapidly and appropriately to borrowers in difficulty.